movestore/Speed/README.md

 A histogram of the speed distribution of all individuals and per individual is automatically created and can be downloaded in the output as a pdf

 A column named _**speed**_ will be appended to the dataset that is returned for further use in next Apps.
+This column also contains the **unit** information in which the speed was calculated.

 ### Input data
 moveStack in Movebank format